TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 *playertype*  is the type of player.

 **Valid values:**

-1. 'Human' - the only non-robotic player supported, move sent by client from
+1. 'human' - the only non-robotic player supported, move sent by client from
-2.
+2. 'random' - a robotic player that chooses a random square
+3. 'pre-trained' - a pre trained robot using a [MENACE](http://gizmodo.com/5395575/304-matchboxes-filled-with-beans-are-the-perfect-tic-tac-toe-opponent) style engine

 ###Response
 { "outcome": "*outcome*", "gamestate": "*gamestate*", "winner": "*winner player number*" }